Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 The truth is that neither of these are true.

-Critical period is a controversial concept because it implies there is a hard cutoff.
-If the skill is not developed during that time, it will be gone forever.
+Critical period is a controversial science concept because it implies there is a hard cutoff.
+If the skill is not developed during that time, the opportunity to develop this function will be gone forever.

 But some of those skills are actually experience-expectant rather than experience-dependent, meaning the stimuli required for development are expected.
 The expected experiences are practically guaranteed to be available in everyday life, e.g. the capacity for language, vision, and hearing.
 Parents rarely have to make an effort to introduce those common experiences.